SamuelGogarty/SamuelGogarty.github.io-old/index.md

+***OUTDATED*** I wrote this back when I was 16, the drivers for the intel graphics for broadwell and up can now be installed via ports/pkg on the STABLE release of FreeBSD.

 Here is my first blog showing my personal experience of getting FreeBSD working on a my Thinkpad T450s in hopes that it will serve someone else.